oguzgnrn/DomainSpecific-ImageRecognition/README.md

-###  I've spent most of my effort refining the YOLO model to detect and classify objects in a precise manner, aligning this with our project's particular needs.
+###  I've spent most of my effort refining the models to detect and classify objects in a precise manner, aligning this with our project's particular needs.
 I played a critical role in the optimization of model accuracy and overall performance by performing iterative experiments and architecture adaptations.

 <img src="https://github.com/oguzgnrn/YOLOv5-DomainSpecific/assets/96068121/c05bd5b7-52c7-46f3-935d-e5fcf4401c61" alt="Project Image" width="900" height="700">